HIT/CIM Department Transfer Credit Policy

 Coursework from Health IT Workforce Training programs is not accepted toward the Medical Coding, HIT, or CIM programs.

-1. Order Official Transcripts from all colleges attended and have them sent directly to SBCC Admissions,
+1. Order Official Transcripts from all colleges attended.
+For options on submitting transcripts to

-3. The evaluation results will be emailed to your SBCC Pipeline e-mail account.
+6. The evaluation results and educational planning information will be emailed to your SBCC Pipeline e-mail account.
 Prerequisite holds associated with HIT/CIM course work will be cleared based on evaluation results.
+Due to the high volume of requests during registration periods, it can take three to four weeks to get your results.

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.